erin-howard018/Cyclistic-Case-Study/README.md

 ## Stage 5: Share

-It is important to communicate the findings of my analysis to the stakeholders, Lily Moreno and my team of data analysts.
+It is important to communicate the findings of my analysis to the stakeholders, Lily Moreno, the Cyclistic executive team and my team of data analysts.

 I have decided to take the visualisations I have created and present the key findings in an interactive PowerBI dashboard.
 - The static PDF version of which you can view [here](PowerBI_Dashboard.pdf)